scala/docs.scala-lang/_overviews/scala3-book/string-interpolation.md

 {% endtab %}
 {% endtabs %}

-Using string interpolation is as simple as putting an `s` in front of your string quotes, and prefixing any variable names with a `$` symbol.
+Using string interpolation consists of putting an `s` in front of your string quotes, and prefixing any variable names with a `$` symbol.

 ### Other interpolators